serhanif59/my-awesome-project/README.md

-# my-awesome-project
-This awesome project is created to experiment git notions like clone, push and pull)
+This awesome project is created to experiment git notions like clone, push and pull.
+We have successfully clone, pull and soon push on github repository.